×

 This is important to Origin as we are committed to diversity.

-The median hourly rate of pay for women was 6.4% lower than for men, closing the gap by 1.52% since the year before.
-This sees a positive move towards women.
-According to the Office of National Statistics, for all workers (full- and part-time), the UK’s median gender pay gap in 2023 was 14.3% in favour of men (down 0.1% from 14.4% in 2022).
+The median hourly rate of pay for women was 5.53% lower than for men, closing the gap by 0.87% since the year before.
+The gap narrowed from 6.4% in 2023 to 5.53% in 2024 indicating a positive move towards women.
+However, it's the second consecutive year where the median pay gap has been in favour of men, reversing earlier years where it favoured women.

-- The proportion of male employees receiving bonus pay was 45%. – increase of 5% from April 2022
+• The proportion of male employees receiving bonus pay was 32%. – decrease of 13% since April 2023.

-- The proportion of females receiving bonus pay was 54% - decrease of 6% from April 2022
+• The proportion of females receiving bonus pay was 68% - increase of 13% compared to April 2023

-The Mean Bonus Pay Gap stands at 6.48% in favour of men, this has seen a decrease of 20.52% which is a positive step towards closing the gender pay gap in favour of women.
+The Mean Bonus Pay Gap stands at 5.59% in favour of women and has seen an increase of 14.64% compared to April 2023, indicating a positive step towards closing the gender pay gap in favour of women.